 Service Volunteers for Human Concerns Projects

-This ministry provides people with the opportunity to offer their services for specific projects like the Rose Sale, Baby Shower, Giving Tree, “Undy Sunday”, etc. Tasks include helping to setup for meetings or events, delivering materials to the disadvantaged, making phone calls, and assisting with mailings or typing.
+This ministry provides people with the opportunity to offer their services for specific projects like the Rose Sale, Baby Shower, Giving Tree, “Undy Sunday”, etc. Tasks include helping to setup for meetings or events, delivery of items collected to outreach organizations, making phone calls, and assisting with mailings or typing.
 For more information about Service Volunteers, click here.

 Southwest Interfaith Ministry